Cross-City Line: 21st century developments

-At Selly Oak, a new bridge was constructed in 2011 to carry the canal over a new section of the A38.
+At Selly Oak, a new bridge was constructed in 2011 to carry the railway over a new section of the A38.

 The single track between Barnt Green and Redditch restricted the number of trains that could run to Redditch to two per hour.
 In November 2013 a scheme was approved to construct a new passing loop at Alvechurch to allow the service to be increased to three trains per hour.
 The line between Barnt Green and Redditch was closed for eight weeks for the works to be carried out, and was reopened on 1 September 2014.
 The improved service began in December 2014.

 Electrification was also extended from Barnt Green to Bromsgrove station, which was rebuilt in 2016 and was added as a second southern terminus once electrification was completed in August 2018.
-These changes allow three trains per hour to run to both Redditch and Bromsgrove.
+These changes allowed three trains per hour to run to both Redditch and Bromsgrove.